RenderKit/embree/readme.txt

 RTC_UNSUPPORTED_CPU   The CPU is not supported as it does not support SSE2.

+Using the rtcSetErrorFunction call, it is also possible to set a callback function that is called whenever an error occurs.
+The callback function gets passed the error code, as well as some string that describes the error further.
+Passing NULL to rtcSetErrorFunction disables the set callback function again.
+The previously described error flags are also set if an error callback function is present.

 === Scene  ===

 A scene is a container for a set of geometries of potentially different types.